faaarv/airfoil-ML/README.md

 This dataset ( not normalized ) contains the geometry (x, y) of airfoils and the XFOIL results (Cd, Cdp, Cm , Cl , Cp for upper and lower surface) for various Reynolds numbers (Re), angles of attack (AoA), and Ncrit for each airfoil.

-After  removing unnecessary fields such as  Cp, Cdp, Cm, x.
+For simplicity, we work with Cd, Cl as labels and Re,AoA,Ncrit,y values as Features.
 A dataframe is created from original dataset.
 The x values are the same for all the  airfoils so they are removed from the features. then the dataset is normalized using two scalers: MinMax and Standard.

 Preprocessing is a crucial step in machine learning, that involves transforming raw data into a format suitable for modeling.
 It enhances the quality of the data and helps improve the performance and accuracy of the machine learning models.